manifold-systems/manifold/manifold-deps-parent/manifold-delegation/README.md

 This is because PersonPart is a `part` class, which enables polymorphic calls from linked parts.
 This means inside PersonPart `this` refers to MyStudent in terms of the Person interface.
 Thus, the call to `getTitle()` dispatches to MyStudent.

-If PersonPart were not annotated with `@part`, the result would have been:
+If PersonPart were _not_ annotated with `@part`, the result would have been:
 ```text
     Person Milton
 ```
-Without `@part` the call is forwarded, not delegated.
-As a consequence, inside PersonPart `this` always refers to PersonPart.
+Because, without `@part` the call is forwarded, not delegated.
-Therefore, `getTitle()` invokes the local implementation.

 ## Default methods